tu-team/2/doc/product-description.md

  1. Attach concepts of training request to concepts in knowledge base.

 To process two types of request following ways to think and critics were created:
+[A.T.]
+What is a critic and way to think?
  1. Natural language processing based on [RelEx](http://wiki.opencog.org/w/RelEx).
  1. Incident classification critics.
  1. Simulation.